Local and non-local $p$-energies on metric measure spaces: Introduction

-These forms are always well-defined for all $\beta>0$, and $\mathcal{F}^{(\beta,p)}$ is decreasing in $\beta$.
-However, when $\beta$ is too large, the space $\mathcal{F}^{(\beta,p)}$ may be trivial, consisting only of constant functions.
-Similar to the Dirichlet form setting, we are therefore interested in the \emph{regular} regime, where $\mathcal{F}^{(\beta,p)}$ contains sufficiently many continuous functions to support potential-theoretic and PDE methods.
-Furthermore, one may formulate natural $p$-analogues of $\text{CS}^{(J)}$ and $\text{cap}^{(J)}_\le$, which likewise play a central role in the study of non-local $p$-energies.
+These forms can be formulated for any choice of $\Upsilon$.
+However, if the growth of $\Upsilon$ is not properly controlled, the space $\mathcal{F}^{(\Upsilon,p)}$ may be trivial, consisting only of constant functions.
+As in the Dirichlet form setting, we are therefore interested in the \emph{regular} regime, where $\mathcal{F}^{(\Upsilon,p)}$ contains sufficiently many continuous functions to support potential-theoretic and PDE methods.
+Moreover, one can formulate natural $p$-analogues of $\text{PI}^{(J)}$, $\text{CS}^{(J)}$, and $\text{cap}^{(J)}_{\le}$, which likewise play a central role in the study of non-local $p$-energies.

-Motivated by the subordination principle for heat kernels, we pose the following natural questions for $p$-energies.
+Motivated by the above results, we pose the following natural questions in the setting of $p$-energies.